DamianZaremba/damianzaremba.co.uk/content/_drafts/singles/2016-10-23-a-look-at-low-cost-tap-aggregation.markdown

 * Number of ingress points
   * Aggregation of smaller capture points into larger interfaces
-  * Reduction in rack space required for servers (Analysers)
+  * Reduction in rack space required for analysers, servers etc
   * Strategic aggregation to reduce physical requirements (fibre, rack space)
-* Multiple analysers
+* Multiple destinations
   * Apply filtering logic to save on analyser licensing
   * Send traffic to security appliances and network monitoring devices
 * Apply software logic to capture rules